-This cozy soup is the perfect Fall recipe made from roasted sugar pumpkin and sweet potatoes.
+This cozy soup is a must-make Fall recipe made from roasted sugar pumpkin and sweet potatoes.
+The buttery crouton topping with sage and pancetta is the perfect pairing!

 Ingredients for This Recipe: